 Quit 16 website demonstrates the link between smoking and cancer.

 Smoke Free provide a range of online resources to help you give up smoking.

-British Lung Foundation – Breathe Easy support group provides help, support and information to people living with a lung condition and for those who look after them.
+British Lung Foundation runs local exercise classes for people living with a lung condition and for those who look after them.